 Even for those who prefer the old-school way of collecting emails via in-person sign-ups, a CRM will help keep those emails organized.
 With your list of contacts in hand (or saved on your device), upload it to your advertising platform.
 Once added, this targeted audience should begin seeing your retargeting ads as they scroll online.

-As with any marketing strategy, you need to set goals before starting a retargeting campaign.
-Two common goals we see are increasing brand or product awareness and converting previous visitors.
+As with any marketing strategy, you must set goals before starting a retargeting campaign.
+Two common goals are increasing brand or product awareness and converting previous visitors.

 With conversion campaigns, visitors have engaged with your company or products but haven’t made the commitment leap.
-These retargeting ads are created with the goal of convincing previous visitors to follow through with their purchase.
+These retargeting ads are created with the goal of recapturing previous visitors to follow through with their purchases.

-With your retargeting goal established, you can then segment your audience for a successful campaign.
+With your established retargeting goal, you can segment your audience for a successful campaign.
 Some segment examples include: